Table of Contents

 which will take the last command and arguments and place them in a file called script.sh.

-Pipe Visualiser
+Pipe Visualizer

 pv is an utility that can intercept pipes and show various statistics during transfer.